-Similar to many existing template-based performance capture methods, e.g., [Allain et al. 2015; Cagniart et al. 2010; Gall et al. 2009; Vlasic et al. 2008; Xu et al. 2018], we reconstruct an actor model in a preprocessing step.
-To this end, we take a set of M images $I{\text{rec}} = \{I{\text{rec}1}, \dots, I{\text{rec}M}\}$ of the actor in a static neutral pose from a video captured while walking around the person, which covers the entire body.
-For all our templates we used around M = 70 images.
-With these images, we generate a triangulated template mesh $\hat{\mathbf{V}} \in \mathbb{R}^{N \times 3}$ (N denotes the number of vertices in the mesh) and the associated texture map of the actor using an image-based 3D reconstruction software1.
-We downsample the reconstructed geometry to a resolution of approximately N = 5000 by using the Quadric Edge Collapse Decimation algorithm implemented in MeshLab2.
-The vertex colors of the template mesh $C \in \mathbb{R}^{N \times 3}$ are transferred from the generated texture map.
+Similar to many existing template-based performance capture methods, e.g., Allain et al. (2015), Cagniart et al. (2010), Gall et al. (2009), Vlasic et al. (2008), and Xu et al. (2018), we reconstruct an actor model in a pre-processing step.
+To this end, we take a set of Mimages $I{rec} = \{I{rec_1}, \ldots, I{rec_M}\}$ of the actor in a static neutral pose from a video captured while walking around the person, which covers the entire body.
+For all of our templates, we use around M =70 images.
+With these images, we generate a triangulated template mesh $\hat{\mathbf{V}} \in \mathbb{R}^{N \times 3}$ (N denotes the number of vertices in the mesh) and the associated texture map of the actor using an image-based 3D reconstruction software.1 We downsample the reconstructed geometry to a resolution of approximately N = 5,000 by using the Quadric Edge Collapse Decimation algorithm implemented in MeshLab.2 The vertex colors of the template mesh $C \in \mathbb{R}^{N \times 3}$ are transferred from the generated texture map.
 Then, skeleton joints and facial markers are manually placed on the template mesh resulting in a skeleton model.
-The template mesh is rigged to this skeleton model via dual quaternion skinning [Kavan et al. 2007], where the skinning weights are automatically computed using Blender3 (other auto-rigging tools would be feasible).
-This allows us to deform the template mesh using the estimated skeletal pose parameters (Sec.
-3.3).
-An important feature of our performance capture method is that we model material-dependent differences in deformation behavior, e.g. of skin and apparel during tracking (see Sec.
-3.4).
+The template mesh is rigged to this skeleton model via dual quaternion skinning (Kavan et al. 2007), where the skinning weights are automatically computed using Blender3 (other auto-rigging tools would be feasible).
+This allows us to deform the template mesh using the estimated skeletal pose parameters (Section 3.3).
+An important feature of our performance capture method is that we model material-dependent differences in deformation behavior, e.g., of skin and apparel during tracking (Section 3.4).
 To this end, we propose a new multi-view method to segment the template into one of seven non-rigidity classes.
-We first apply the state-ofthe-art human parsing method of Gong et al. [2017] to each image in I{rec} separately to obtain the corresponding semantic label images $\mathcal{L}{\text{rec}} = \{L{\text{rec}1}, \cdots, L{\text{rec}M}\}$.
-The semantic labels $L \in \{1, \cdots, 20\}^N$ for all vertices V_i are computed based on their back-projection into all label images, and a majority vote per vertex.
-The materials are binned into 7 non-rigidity classes, each one having a different per-edge non-rigidity weight in the employed regularization term (Sec.
-3.4).
-Those weights were empirically determined by visual observation of the deformation behaviour under different weighting factors.
-The different classes and the corresponding non-rigidity weights are shown in Tab.
-1. We use a very high weight for rigid body parts, e.g., the head, medium weights for the less rigid body parts, e.g., skin and tight clothing, and a low weight for loose clothing.
-We use a high rigidity weight for any kind of hair style, since we do not, similar to all other human performance capture approaches, consider and track hair dynamics.
-We map the per-vertex smoothness weights to per-edge non-rigidity weights $s{i,j}$ by averaging the weights of vertex V_i and V_j .
+We first apply the state-of-the-art human parsing method of Gong et al. (2017) to each image in \mathcal{I}{rec} separately to obtain the corresponding semantic label images $\mathcal{L}{rec} = \{L{rec_1}, \ldots, L{rec_M}\}$.
+The semantic labels $L \in \{1, ..., 20\}^N$ for all vertices V_i are computed based on their back-projection into all label images and a majority vote per vertex.
+The materials are binned into seven non-rigidity classes, each one having a different per-edge non-rigidity weight in the employed regularization term (Section 3.4).
+Those weights were empirically determined by visual observation of the deformation behavior under different weighting factors.
+The different classes and the corresponding non-rigidity weights are shown in Table 1.
+We use a very high weight for rigid body parts, e.g., the head, medium weights for the less rigid body parts, e.g., skin and tight clothing, and a low weight for loose clothing.
+We use a high rigidity weight for any kind of hairstyle, as we do not, similar to all other human performance capture approaches, consider and track hair dynamics.
+We map the per-vertex smoothness weights to peredge non-rigidity weights $s{i,i}$ by averaging the weights of vertex \mathbf{V}i and \mathbf{V}j .